-Prescott is a decidedly white-collar city, with fully 85.71% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Prescott is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Prescott who work in office and administrative support (13.22%), healthcare (11.48%), and sales jobs (8.65%).
+Prescott is a decidedly white-collar city, with fully 85.13% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Prescott is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Prescott who work in sales jobs (12.42%), office and administrative support (10.90%), and management occupations (9.05%).

 The people who call Prescott home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Prescott residents report their race to be White, followed by Native American.
-Important ancestries of people in Prescott include English, Irish, Italian, and French .
+The greatest number of Prescott residents report their race to be White, followed by Asian.
+Important ancestries of people in Prescott include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Prescott is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.